Three Card Tarot Spread

 The classic.
 What shaped this situation, where it stands now, and where it's heading.
 Ideal for ongoing questions about relationships, career, or personal growth.

 What is the current situation?
 What action or approach is recommended?
-What outcome does that action lead toward?
+What direction does that action lean toward?
 Great for decision-making.

 Mind / Body / Spirit